Silver Purity & Fineness Marks Explained | 925, Britannia (958), EPNS | Mozeris

 92.5% pure silver, 7.5% other metals (usually copper).
 Standard for UK jewellery, flatware, and tableware.
 Also marked Sterling, STG, or lion passant.

-95% pure silver.
-UK Britannia standard; often marked with the Britannia figure.
-Slightly higher value per gram than 925.
+95.8% pure silver (UK Britannia fineness).
+Often marked with the Britannia figure and/or 958.
+Slightly more fine silver per gram than 925.

 800